 Are you looking for the best note-taking app for the new iPad?
-Then pick from here given best Note-taking apps for All iPad.
+Then pick from here given best Note-taking apps for All iPads.
 This is the next roundup after the best iPhone Apps for College Students.
-As you know that the iTunes Store is teeming with a lot of kinds of note-taking apps for iOS, So I tried to place here the best Note-taking apps for iPad Air, iPad Mini, which are most useful for both College students and teachers also.
+As you know, the iTunes Store is teeming with a lot of kinds of note-taking apps for iOS, So I tried to place here the best Note-taking apps for iPad Air and iPad Mini, which are most useful for both College students and teachers.

-Download the best note-taking app on iPad and make your iPad a digital notes tool.
-In given apps, several are handwritings note-taking app while remain apps are working with the stylus.
-Since you’ll take your class notes very easily and fast than before.
+Download the best note-taking app on your iPad and make your iPad a digital notes tool.
+Of the given apps, several are handwritings note-taking app, while the remaining apps work with the stylus.
+Since you’ll take your class notes very easily and faster than before.
 Moreover, these apps are useful for office meetings, in the classroom to take math notes, and on the go.

-Apple iPads are efficient, have best-in-class displays and runs with the company’s superfast processors and security.
+Apple iPads are efficient, have best-in-class displays, and run with the company’s superfast processors and security.
 For note-taking, Apple is compatible with many applications and software – among which some are free and some charge a premium.
 Here we provide you with the most popular apps that provide the best experience while taking notes in the classroom or anywhere you want.

 #1.
 GoodNotes 5

 GoodNotes 5 provides everything you need while taking notes, including the ability to easily switch between typing and writing, and also provides pre-designed note templates and layouts.
-The application costs bit expensive.
+The application is a bit expensive.
 However, the users have to pay every time while upgrading to the latest version.